frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/comborolls.md

 ![](images/comboroll/comboroll-specials.png)

-I've added *outward* rolls on the left hand for comma and period, to provide an alternative to the keys on the right hand.
-Using outward rolls as well as inward rolls to trigger combos is usually not a good idea as it gets too confusing, but these two are OK for me.

 There are four vertical combos for anti-SFU.
 These are a little tricky to use and I'm still getting used to them.

+There are *outward* rolls on the left hand for comma and period, to provide an alternative to the keys on the right hand.
+Using outward rolls as well as inward rolls to trigger combos is usually not a good idea as it gets too confusing, but these two are OK for me.

 FInally, Z is a vertical combo.
 This is a good location, as it's most commonly followed by E, which makes for an easy roll with the left thumb.